It’s June, which means that school is finally out for the summer! If it’s not yet, it will be very soon.

 Sending well thought out thank you notes to anyone who helped with college applications and admissions process – including teachers who wrote recommendations, family friends who may have made phone calls, those who proofread student essays, etc. – should be encouraged.

 Remember, a hand-written thank you note is second-to-none!

 Remind your student to follow up with their future college’s financial aid office to ensure all paperwork is complete – you don’t want to learn that any paperwork was ignored too late and miss out on any financial aid opportunities.

-Also, remember that June 30th is the deadline for filing the federal FAFSA form!
+Also, remember that June 30th is the federal deadline for filing the previous year's federal FAFSA form!